TechNotes

 % # matching ([{}])

-w W # start of next word (next whitespace word)
+w W # next word (next whitespace word)

-b B # back to start of prev word (prev whitespace word)
+b B # prev word (prev whitespace word)

-e E # end of next word (next whitespace word)
+e E # next word (next whitespace word)

-ge gE # back to end of prev word (prev whitespace word)
+ge gE # end of prev word (prev whitespace word)

 0 $ # first char (last char)